wecodemore/wpstarter/docs/what.md

 # Why WP Starter

-So the main issues about using Composer for WordPress whole-site stacks have already been solved, but there are issues left unsolved, that requires *manual* work, or that various developers have solved on their own with custom scripts and workflows.
+So the main issues about using Composer for WordPress whole-site stacks have already been solved, but there are issues left unsolved, that requires *manual* work, or that various developers have solved on their own with custom scripts and workflow.

 Main aim of WP Starter is to give a way to address this issues in an automatic and reusable way.